dadrian/dadrian.io/content/blog/posts/udp-in-go.md

 A non-connected socket does not have a bound remote end.
 To handle this, POSIX introduces two additional system calls:
-  - [`recvfrom(2)`][recvfrom2], which takes a buffer to receive data into, and additionally writes out the source address of the received data (equivalent to the remote address)
+  - [`recvfrom(2)`][recvfrom2], which takes a buffer to receive data into, and a pointer into which it writes out the source address of the received data (equivalent to the remote address)
   - [`sendto(2)`][sendto2], which takes a buffer of data to send, a remote address to send the data to.